RogerHowellDfE/infrastructure-cognitive-search/README.md

 ## Getting Started

 The dependencies can be used in isolation or registered as a whole under a single composition root.
-For example, you opt to use the GeoLocationClientProvider and create your own concrete geo-locatio service implementation, raher than using the default provided.
+For example, you could opt to use the GeoLocationClientProvider and create your own concrete geo-location service implementation, rather than using the default provided.

 ### Prerequisites

-In order to use the default search services it is possible to register all dependcies listed under the default composition root, in one registration, as follows:
+In order to use the default search services it is possible to register all dependencies listed under the default composition root, in one registration, as follows:

 ```
 builder.Services.AddDefaultCognitiveSearchServices(builder.Configuration);